 Silver Medallions: Each department (or equivalent unit) awards one silver medallion to the student graduating with the highest distinction in scholarship in their program.

 - Eligibility: For students completing their undergraduate degree program requirements with academic excellence at the University of Calgary.
 Each faculty and department determines its own definition of academic excellence and establishes guidelines for the selection of medallion recipients, with consideration to the following criteria:

 - Minimum number of University of Calgary courses taken

 - Application: No application required.
 Students are nominated by their faculties.
 It is the responsibility of the Academic Awards Committee to select recipients for the Governor General's Silver Medallions, the Muriel Kovitz Prize, and the Lieutenant Governor's Gold Medallion.

 - Notification: Recipients of convocation awards are notified by email at the end of May.

-- Payment: For those awards including a monetary value, funds are directly deposited into the student's bank account at the end of June.
-Award recipients must provide their banking information to the university through the online Student Centre.
+- Payment: Convocation awards with a monetary value are paid by direct deposit to the students’ bank accounts at the end of June.
+To receive payment, award recipients must provide their banking information to the University of Calgary through a secure link in the online Student Centre.